andrei-markeev/cloudpebble-portable/README.md

 ### Development

-Download redbean server and zip tool from https://redbean.dev/ and put them into `base` folder.
+Run `./init.sh` (one-time): it download redbean server and zip tool binaries from https://redbean.dev/ and puts them into `base` folder.

 Run `./build.sh`.
 Resulting executable will be created in the `dist` folder.

 Put some Pebble watchapp or watchface files into the same folder and run.

-I usually do `./build.sh && cd dist && ./cloudpebble-portable.com && cd ..` so that it builds and starts the server right away.
+After initial build, I usually do `cd dist` and then `../build.sh && ./cloudpebble-portable.com` from there.
 Then test it by navigating to `http://localhost:8080`.
 Then if we made some more changes and need to refresh, `Ctrl+D` and run same command again.